UK Small Business Closure Report 2017

-We surveyed 300 small businesses (0-49 employees) around the UK to find out when and how they plan on exiting their business, along with their thoughts on the Brexit.
+We surveyed over 500 small business owners (businesses with 0-49 employees) to find out if, when and how they plan to exit their business, along with their attitudes towards the upcoming General Election.

 - Small Businesses employ on average 4.85 people

 - 424,000 small business owners plan on selling within the next five years